Vishalpandey1799/Murf-AI-Voice-Agent/README.md

 - Enables **real-time audio handling**
 - Scales better for longer recordings (no huge memory usage on client)
 - Lays the foundation for real-time features like **live transcription, voice commands, or streaming TTS** in future iterations

 ---

+# 🎙️ Day 17 – Streaming Transcription with AssemblyAI

+## 🔹 Overview

+Yesterday (Day 16), I implemented **real-time audio streaming** from the client to the server using **WebSockets**.
+Today, I extended that system by integrating **AssemblyAI’s Python SDK** to **transcribe the incoming audio stream**.

+Instead of only saving raw audio, the server now connects to AssemblyAI’s **Streaming API**, transcribes the audio in real time, and prints the transcription to the console (or directly on the UI).

+---

+## 🔹 What I Built

+1. **Client Side**

+   - Captures microphone input
+   - Streams audio chunks to the server via WebSockets at regular intervals

+2. **Server Side**
+   - Receives binary audio chunks from the client
+   - Uses **AssemblyAI’s Python SDK** to stream audio to their API
+   - Prints real-time transcription to the console (can also push to the UI)

+---

+## 🔹 Why It Matters

+- Converts speech → text in **real time**
+- Makes the system **interactive and dynamic**
+- Lays the foundation for **voice commands, dialogue systems, and searchable transcripts**

+---

+## 🔹 Next Steps (Day 18 Preview)

+AssemblyAI’s Streaming API also supports **turn detection**:

+- Detects when a user **stops speaking**
+- Sends a **WebSocket event to the client** signaling the end of a turn
+- Displays the **final transcription** on the UI at the end of each turn

+This will make the voice agent feel more **natural and conversational**.

+---